-The two main route to Open Access publishing are the green road and the golden road.
+The main routes to Open Access publishing are the green road and the golden road.
 Following the green road, the author of a scientific work makes the publication freely available, either concurring with the publication of that article in a non-OA (peer-reviewed) journal or - more often - after a certain embargo period.
 This will generally not require any additional costs for the scientific author.
 The golden road means that publications are published directly by an OA publisher.
 As a result, there is no embargo period between original publication and the free availability of the author's contribution.
-However, a fee that is referred to as an article processing charge (APC) must often be paid to the publisher, as the free availability of materials shifts the market from the subscribers to http://www.budapestopenaccessinitiative.org/.
+However, a fee that is referred to as an article processing charge (APC) must often be paid to the publisher, as the free availability of materials shifts the market from the subscribers to the publishing authors.
+Another option may be available in some cases which is often referred to as hybrid open access.
+This means that articles within a non-OA journal are made available under an OA-licence against an additional fee payable by the publishing author.